 A few weeks ago, I was just about to make another batch of Blueberry Muffins Waffles with Cinnamon Streusel and Vanilla Glaze for friends who stayed the night, when I remembered that I broke my waffle maker (such a klutz) and never got a new one.
 "No worries," I told myself, "I'll just make regular blueberry muffins instead since I've got all of the ingredients."
 And then I realized that, despite the fact that I could SWEAR that I've posted blueberry muffins on here before, I have never in my years and years of blogging written about 'em.
 You know what that means.
 Cue the obsession.

 My approach with cooking dinners and such is a lot different than my approach with baking.
 With cooking, I like to get creative.
 Experiment with flavors.
 Simplify methods.
 Combine cuisines.
 But with baking?
 With baking I like to keep things (mostly) traditional, but find THE.
 MOST.
 AMAZING. way to do it.
-That means a whole lot of testing, a whole lot of tasting, a whole lot of cookies or brownies, or in this case, muffins.
-You guys, we’ve just finally finished off all but one of the muffins (which I imagine will disappear before the day is through) and I’ve been giving these things away like Oprah on a generous day.
-Next time, I really need to make mini batches.
+That means a whole lot of recipe testing, a whole lot of tasting, a whole lot of cookies or brownies, or in this case, muffins.
+I found that the best way, in the end, involved taking my favorite bits of all the best "best" muffin recipes out there and putting them together!

 MAKING TRULY PERFECT MUFFINS